MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-machine-learning-server-enterprise.md

 In the Enterprise configuration, side-by-side installations of a web and compute node are not supported.

-1. Install Machine Learning Server and its dependencies:
+1. Install Machine Learning Server and its dependencies as follows.
+[Learn about supported platforms.](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization)

    + Windows instructions: [Installation steps](r-server-install-windows.md) | [Offline steps](r-server-install-windows-offline.md)